xMatrix-Lab/WiCAL/README.md

 ```

 ### Running
-RUn main_52G.m in MATLAB without any issues.
+RUN main_52G.m in MATLAB without any issues.